 9. Dispose of them properly

 Whichever method you use to get rid of weeds, it's crucial that you dispose of them properly.
-Collect them all in a work cart, small wheelbarrow or strong garden tub to make it easier to transport them for disposal, suggests the team at B&Q. Don't add them to your compost, they add.
+Collect them all in a work cart, small wheelbarrow, or strong garden tub to make it easier to transport them for disposal, suggests the team at B&Q (opens in new tab).
+Don't add them to your compost, they add.
 Instead, throw them out with your other green or general waste.

 If you love a bonfire, you'll be pleased to know that most weeds can be added to the heap.
 However, some weeds are dangerous to burn, such as poison ivy.
 When set alight, it releases its toxic oil into the air.
 If breathed in, it can cause significant harm (which will require immediate medical attention).
-Find out more advice in our guide on how to get rid of poison ivy.

 It's also worth knowing that Japanese knotweed is classed as 'controlled waste' in many regions.
-This means it can't simply go out with the usual trash, or be dumped in the local tip (unless yours has the right environmental permit).
+This means it can't simply go out with the usual trash or be dumped in the local tip (unless yours has the right environmental permit).
 In the UK, it's also illegal to dispose of it in the wild.
 Professionals can be hired to take it away.

 10. As a last resort, use a herbicide